 Our experience working with a wide variety of eCommerce sites has taught us that any PPC strategy should be highly customized to match the market you’re trying to reach with your efforts.

 For example, it’s tempting to copy what Adidas is doing, but selling shoes and apparel requires different strategies than you might use to sell trail cameras to hunters and outdoor enthusiasts.

 Even so, the fact that almost all of the biggest eCommerce companies are investing in Facebook ads is a strong hint that—for at least some of these companies—the ROI is there to justify the investment.

 Note: Need a better Facebook advertising or eCommerce paid advertising strategy?
 We’ve worked with dozens of top eCommerce companies and can help you create campaigns that make sense for your business.
 Contact us here.

 - Guide to Using Facebook Business Manager Facebook launched Business Manager to help companies manage and organize their Facebook Pages and advertising accounts without being tied only to an individual personal account.
 Facebook […]

-- Facebook Ads Case Study for a Furniture eCommerce Site: ROAS From 0 to 29.5 in 3 Months We’ll share the exact process we followed to increase Artisan’s ROAS from 0 to 29.5 in just 3 months — roughly, for every dollar spent on the campaign, they got almost $30 back.
+- Facebook Ads for Furniture eCommerce Site Case Study: ROAS From 0 to 29.5 in 3 Months We’ll share the exact process we followed to increase a furniture eCommerce site’s ROAS from 0 to 29.5 in just 3 months.
+Roughly, for every dollar spent on their Facebook ads campaign, […]

 - Our New eCommerce Facebook Ads Strategy for Finding New Audiences with High ROAS Here's a framework for structuring eCommerce Facebook Ad campaigns, which can achieve 3x ROAS while targeting top-of-funnel audiences in a new way.